kerryjiang/SuperSocket.Document/200-Run-SuperSocket-in-Linux-Unix.md

 **Mono Service:**

-    mono-service -l:supersocket.lock -m:supersocket.log -d:<workdir> SuperSocket.SocketService.exe
+    mono-service -l:supersocket.lock -m:supersocket.log [-d:<workdir>] SuperSocket.SocketService.exe

-The parameter &lt;workdir> is required, it is the root of your application where the file SuperSocket.SocketService.exe locates.
+The parameter -d:&lt;workdir> is required if the current directory is not the root of your application where the file SuperSocket.SocketService.exe locates.